effie95yr/DH110/Assignment_01/README.md

 I think the error prevention of the website is generally satisfying, as the links are all marked clearly and are separated from each other, which prevents unintentional slips.

-The navaigation bar and the links of the website are marked in different ways to help users recognize instead of recalling each time when browsing the site.
+The navigation bar and the links of the website are marked in different ways to help users recognize instead of recalling each time when browsing the site.

 The website is not designed as a very flexible one, as there is only one link to each webpage and the users hardly have other ways to navigate.